Doug Corbett

-Early years
+Playing career

+Amateur career

-Doug Corbett was born in Sarasota, Florida in 1952.
+Corbett was born in Sarasota, Florida, in 1952.
 He attended Sarasota High School, and played high school baseball for the Sarasota Sailors.

-College career

 Corbett accepted an athletic scholarship to attend the University of Florida in Gainesville, Florida, where he played for coach Dave Fuller's Florida Gators baseball team from 1971 to 1974.
 In 1972, he played collegiate summer baseball with the Harwich Mariners of the Cape Cod Baseball League and was named a league all-star.
 He was a recognized as a first-team All-Southeastern Conference selection as a pitcher in 1974.
 Corbett graduated from the University of Florida with a bachelor's degree in exercise and sport science in 1974, and was inducted into the University of Florida Athletic Hall of Fame as a "Gator Great" in 1996.

 Professional career

-In his rookie season with the Twins, Corbett saved twenty-three games and placed third in the Major League Baseball Rookie of the Year Award voting in the American League.
+In his rookie season with the Twins, Corbett saved 23 games and placed third in the Major League Baseball Rookie of the Year Award voting in the American League.
 The following year, he was elected to the American League All-Star team.

+Corbett suffered a major knee injury prior to the 1988 season, ending his playing career.
+He was the pitching coach for the Florida Gators in 1988.
+Corbett attempted a comeback, serving as a replacement player for the Atlanta Braves in 1995 during the MLB strike.
+At the time, he was the pitching coach for Jacksonville University.